David and Lucile Packard Professor of Human Biology and Director, Symbolic Systems Program, Stanford University

-Michael C. Frank is the David and Lucile Packard Professor of Human Biology at Stanford University.
-He received his PhD from MIT in brain and cognitive sciences in 2010.
-He studies language use and language learning and how these interact with social cognition, focusing especially on early childhood.
-He is the organizer of the ManyBabies Consortium, a collaborative replication network for infancy research, and has led open-data projects including Wordbank and MetaLab.
-He has been recognized as a "rising star" by the Association for Psychological Science.
-His dissertation received the Glushko Prize from the Cognitive Science Society, and he is recipient of the FABBS Early Career Impact award and a Jacobs Advanced Research Fellowship.
-He has served as associate editor for the journal Cognition, member and chair of the governing board of the Cognitive Science Society, and was a founding executive committee member of the Society for the Improvement of Psychological Science.
+Michael C. Frank is David and Lucile Packard Professor of Human Biology at Stanford University and Director of the Symbolic Systems Program.
+He received his PhD from MIT in Brain and Cognitive Sciences in 2010.
+He studies language use and language learning, focusing especially on early word learning.
+He is the founder of the ManyBabies Consortium, a collaborative replication network for infancy research, and has led open-data projects including Wordbank and MetaLab.
+He was a Jacobs Foundation Fellow and has received the Troland Award from the National Academy of Sciences, the FABBS Early Career Impact Award, and the Marr Prize and Glushko Dissertation Prize from the Cognitive Science Society.
+He served as Chair of the Governing Board of the Cognitive Science Society and has edited for journals including Cognition and Child Development.